ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 1. Click **Back to Security**
 1. Click **View CIS Rule Set**.
 This page shows additional rules built around common technology stacks for hosting websites.

-### Increase performance and protect from Denial of Service attacks and
+### Increase performance and protect from Denial of Service attacks
 {: #proxy_setting}

 A distributed denial of service ([DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack)) attack is a malicious attempt to disrupt normal traffic of a server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of internet traffic.
 CIS is equipped to protect your domain from DDoS.